MRo47/blue_oasis/README.md

 ### Environment setup
 - This project uses VSCode devcontainers for development, install the plugin: [ms-vscode-remote.remote-containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
 - then build and start the container in VSCode by pressing CTRL+SHIFT+P > Dev Containers: Rebuild and Reopen Container
-- this should also install the project `bird_classifier` and should be avaiable in the virtual environment `~/.venv`
+- this should also install the project `bird_classifier` and make it available in the virtual environment `~/.venv`

 ### Download dataset
 - change the mount point in [docker-compose.yml](.devcontainer/docker-compose.yml) for data if the dataset is downloaded on host under volumes.